Brewers increase wild-card lead, beat Pirates 10-1

+MILWAUKEE (AP) — Brent Suter has turned out to be the wild card in the wild card chase for the Milwaukee Brewers.

-MILWAUKEE (AP) — Rookies Keston Hiura and Trent Grisham each hit two-run homers and the Milwaukee Brewers increased their edge for the second NL wild-card spot, beating the Pittsburgh Pirates 10-1 Saturday night.
+Rookies Keston Hiura and Trent Grisham each hit two-run homers and Suter was superb again in middle relief as the Brewers increased their edge for the second NL wild-card spot, beating the Pittsburgh Pirates 10-1 Saturday night.

+Suter (3-0) relieved to start the fifth and pitched two scoreless innings.
+The left-hander, who missed last season’s playoff run after Tommy John surgery, has allowed one earned run in 14 1/3 innings in seven appearances since being activated Sept.
+1.

+“He’s been incredible,” Brewers manager Craig Counsell said.
+“The amount of pitches that it’s taking him to get through innings is shocking, really.
+You just don’t see it.
+He obviously works fast, he’s in the zone, the hitters are not comfortable.
+But he has essentially controlled middle of games for us.”

 The Brewers lead Chicago by three games in the wild-card race after the Cubs lost to St. Louis.
 Milwaukee remained one game behind Washington for the top wild-card slot.